 - Frequent leaks

 - Constant sewer line clogs

 - Visible signs of corrosion on exposed pipes

 Do I Need to Replace My Pipes?

-What are considered the best plumbing materials is something that has changed and evolved as the years have gone on.
+The best plumbing materials have changed and evolved over the years.
 New options become available, and technology improves to create pipes that are both safer and last longer.
 If your home still uses these outdated materials, house repiping is the right call:

 - Lead plumbing: Lead was the standard in the early 1900s.
 But, as we all now know, lead is unsafe and needs to be replaced with safer materials.
 Additionally, any pipes installed that long ago are likely well overdue for pipe replacement!